-- Connecting at 802.11b or 802.11g will limit the capability of your 802.11n supported wireless devices from obtaining higher performance and data rates. - Allowing 802.11b or 802.11g devices to connect to an 802.11n capable wireless network may degrade the wireless network performance below the higher performance and data rates of 802.11n. - Wireless devices that only support 802.11b or 802.11g will not be able to connect to a wireless network that is set to 802.11n only mode. - Wireless devices that only support 802.11b will not be able to connect to a wireless network that is set to 802.11g only mode.
+- Wireless devices that support 802.11n are backwards compatible and can connect wirelessly at 802.11g or 802.11b. - Connecting at 802.11b or 802.11g will limit the capability of your 802.11n supported wireless devices from obtaining higher performance and data rates. - Allowing 802.11b or 802.11g devices to connect to an 802.11n capable wireless network may degrade the wireless network performance below the higher performance and data rates of 802.11n. - Wireless devices that only support 802.11b or 802.11g will not be able to connect to a wireless network that is set to 802.11n only mode.

+• Wireless devices that only support 802.11b will not be able to connect to a wireless network that is set to 802.11g only mode.

-• Wireless Name (SSID): This acronym stands for Service Set Identifier and is the name of your wireless network.
+Wireless Name (SSID): This acronym stands for Service Set Identifier and is the name of your wireless network.
 It differentiates your wireless network from others around you.
-By default, the router broadcast TRENDnet639 as the wireless network name.
+By default, the router broadcast TRENDnet692 as the wireless network name.
 If you choose to change the SSID, change it to a name that you can easily remember.